claiye/zcash-analysis-19733/README.md

 - Changed `zcash_extraction.py` port numbers to allow RPC calls between containers on AWS server.
 See section on AWS adjustments to find the appropraite `rpcport` for your experiment.

+- **3x the blockchain space is far from enough to run this experiment.
+At around 26 GiB of blockchain information, we found 230 GiB of space to run the Docker containers insufficient.** It seems that as blockchain size increases, the need for more memory and RAM increases exponentially with it.
+It seems to be the case that Spark consumes a very large amount of temp storage while converting the block informations into an accessible format.

 # Appendix